MW-GAN: Multi-Warping GAN for Caricature Generation with Multi-Style Geometric Exaggeration: Introduction

 We conducted ablation studies to verify the effectiveness of the dual way architecture in comparison with the single way design, and the introduction of the landmark constraints in the identity recognition loss.
-We compare our method with the state-of-the-art caricature generation methods in terms of the quality of the generated caricatures.
-And we demonstrate the diversity of both the texture and exaggeration styles in the generated caricatures using our method.
-Results show both the effectiveness of our method and its superiority to the state-of-the-arts.
+We compared our method with the state-of-the-art caricature generation methods in terms of the quality of the generated caricatures.
+And we demonstrated the diversity of both the texture and exaggeration styles in the generated caricatures using our method.
+Results showed both the effectiveness of our method and its superiority over the state-of-the-arts.

 In summary, the contributions of our work are as follows: